Senior Product Manager,

 - Past vice-chair of IPC Assembly and Joining Materials Subcommittee (1998 - 2002)

-Andy received the prestigious IPC President’s Award in 2001 for his leadership in both the Solder Paste Task Group and the Assembly and Joining Materials sub-committee.
-He has written papers and lectured internationally on subjects ranging from sub-ppb metals analysis in supercritical carbon dioxide to solder paste rheology.
+Andy has written papers and lectured internationally on subjects ranging from sub-ppb metals analysis in supercritical carbon dioxide to solder paste rheology.
 Additionally, he holds patents in novel polymers, gas analysis, and solder paste formulation.

-Andy has a PhD in Physical Chemistry from the University of Nottingham, UK, and a Master’s of Science (MSc) in Colloid and Interface Science from the University of Bristol, UK.
-Additionally, he is formally trained in Six Sigma – Design of Experiments.
+Andy holds a PhD in Physical Chemistry from the University of Nottingham, UK, and a Master’s of Science (MSc) in Colloid and Interface Science from the University of Bristol, UK.
+He is an alumnus of the UC Berkeley Product Management program.